vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 }
 {% endhighlight %}

-The screenshot shows how the parameter looks in the Peakboard Designer UI.
+Here's what our parameter looks like in Peakboard Designer:

 ![Peakboard custom list text parameter input](/assets/2025-12-05/peakboard-text-parameter-configuration.png)

-To access the value of the user input we use the `data` object that is provided in the `GetItemsOverride` function.
-We can easily access all parameters through the `Properties` collection.
-The source code also shows how to generate a log entry.
-It uses the `Log` object to generate messages.
-All types of messages, for example Info, Verbose, Error, Critical, etc.... are supported in the same way.
+### Get the parameter value

+Of course, adding a parameter on its own isn't very useful.
+We also want to use the value of the parameter (either the value that the user entered, or the default).

+To get the value of a parameter, we override the `GetItemsOverride` function.
+This function provides a `data` object that contains a `Properties` collection.
+This collection contains all the parameter values.
+So, to get the value for our `CatsName` parameter, we do this:

 {% highlight csharp %}
 protected override CustomListObjectElementCollection GetItemsOverride(CustomListData data)